 My favourite part of the buffet was the Hawaiian Bread Pudding.
 It was absolutely delicious.
-It’s a recipe I’m now working on recreating.
-Bookmark this post for a link to that recipe in future or better still subscribe to receive updates of when new posts are published.
+It’s a recipe I’ve now created since I wrote this.

 That evening after the Luau on returning to our hotel there was a beautiful sunset over Waikiki beach which we watched from our balcony.

 The stunning sunset made it even more difficult for us to have to consider the fact that we were leaving there the very next day.